 - Used the drug for a reason other than it was prescribed?

-- Taken the drug in order to feel euphoric or get high?
+- Taken the drug to feel euphoric or get high?

 Symptoms of Hydrocodone Addiction